 Familiar anger wrestled violently with the cold, empty place in her chest, and she bit her lip to hold back the tears.
 It didn't work.

-She wiped her eyes furiously, glaring at the Flash with the weight of twelve years of (up to this point, well-hidden) combined fear and anger, hoping that the heat of it would dry her tears before they fell.
+She wiped her eyes furiously, glaring at the Flash with the weight of a dozen years of (up to this point, well-hidden) combined fear and anger, hoping that the heat of it would dry her tears before they fell.

 The room disappeared again behind a curtain of tears, and she was alone in her little private hell, shaking all over.
 When she finally came up for air, she became aware that she was in someone's arms, gripping him with all her strength.
 Someone who was soft and strong and smelled of aftershave and iced mocha, of all things.